deepakbhalla/jax-ws-soap-web-services/8_MTOM_WebService/README.md

 MTOM is used for sending large attachments using WSDL based services (SOAP).

 You can go through this sample web-service project, in order to learn how to use MTOM inside CXF.

+Testing of this service has been done using SoapUI client and testing sreenshots are available in directory named 'screenshots' in this project.